ericleslie/EricLeslie.com/src/documents/wedding-photography.html.md

 			<div class="accordion-inner">
 				<img src="/assets/icons/flash_drive.png" class="pull-right">
 				<h3>HD Photos</h3>
 				<p>Every package includes the full-sized high resolution images and print rights.
 You aren't stuck with low-resolution copies for Facebook or forced to pay extra for the big images.
-I know many of you are saavy computer users and avid photographers who want to create their own prints.
+I know many of you are savvy computer users and avid photographers who want to create their own prints.
 I've got you covered.</p>
 			</div>
 		</div>
 	</div>